 It’s that time of year when you cautiously place your warm winter sweaters in storage and head outside to soak up the sun.
 It’s never clear how long the sunshine will last; next week could include freezing rain.
 You ask yourself, “How long do I need to wait to put out the lawn furniture?”
 Plants, too, must strategize.

 Along the Winchell Trail, a five-mile hiking trail along the west side of the river between East Franklin Avenue and East 44th Street, a number of plants are already popping up.
-Virginia waterleaf (Hydrophyllum virginianum), a native plant with distinctive water stain-shaped spotting, is highly abundant and spreads readily.
+Virginia waterleaf (Hydrophyllum virginianum), a native wildflower with distinctive water stain-shaped spotting, is highly abundant and spreads readily.
 Later in the season, it will have small showy flowers (appearing in rounded clusters), which are highly attractive to bees in need of pollen and nectar.
 When available from nurseries, this plant can make a great groundcover for moist areas in your yard.

 Given the sensitivity and uniqueness of the gorge, many organizations including neighborhood groups, nonprofits, and government entities have been working to help protect habitat for the long-term through invasive species management and habitat restoration efforts.
 If you’re interested in getting involved, you can learn about how to become a Gorge Steward with Friends of the Mississippi River.
 You can also help out by picking up garbage and staying on the trail when possible to prevent soil erosion and damage to native plants.